Frequently asked questions

 We have a dedicated team of first aiders and paramedics.
 If you are in need of any medical assistance, please contact a member of Eden staff and they will be happy to help.

 What are the toilets like at Eden?

 We’ve got a whopping 245 toilets, of which we’re very proud!
 Not only do they flush with harvested rainwater from our site, they have won several national Loo of the Year Awards.
 All toilets on site are easily accessible and each location includes a dedicated accessible cubicle.
 See our Accessibility Guide for more information on getting around Eden.

 How can I contact Lost Property?

 If you think you've lost something at the Eden Project, drop us an email on firstname.lastname@example.org or telephone 01726 818750.

 Is the project accessible by wheelchairs, pushchairs, or people with limited mobility?

 Absolutely, we won an award at the Rough Guide to Accessible Britain Awards.
 Please visit our dedicated Accessibility Guide for full details on getting around Eden.

-Can I hire a wheelchair or mobility scooter?
+Can I hire a wheelchair?